 Just the thought of cleaning your tub can make your back hurt.
 However, cleaning your fiberglass tub doesn't have to be tough.
 Learn how to remove tough stains from fiberglass tubs with ease.
-Get clear instructions for how to remove rust, stains, and hard water from your fiberglass tub.
+Get clear instructions on how to remove rust and hard water stains from your tub.

 How to Remove Tough Stains From Fiberglass Tub

 Lots of homes have fiberglass tubs.
 Why?
 Because they are light and affordable.
 However, when it comes to cleaning fiberglass tubs and sinks, you need a specific set of tools.
 To get you started, grab:

 How to Clean Fiberglass Tub With Baking Soda and Vinegar

 One of the easiest ways to weekly clean a dirty tub is using baking soda and vinegar.
 Whether you have mildew, stains, soap scum, or just need a good weekly cleaning, this method can quickly and easily wipe it all out.

 - Wet the entire tub.
 (So, the baking soda sticks.)

 - Sprinkle the tub with baking soda.